madetech/learn/core-skills/infrastructure/README.md

 #### Theory

 There is a cloud-hosted public web server that talks to a backend API in a  private network.
-The private server's network allows the IP of the public server via a whitelist rule on its Firewall.
+The private server's network allows the IP of the public server via an allow list rule on its Firewall.

-1. Explain what maintenance overhead IP Whitelisting adds for future developers?
+1. Explain what maintenance overhead IP allow-listing adds for future developers?
-2. Explain the security problems with using only IP Whitelisting for authentication?
+2. Explain the security problems with using only IP allow-listing for authentication?
 3. What are the benefits of investing in monitoring and alerting in software environments?

 #### Practical